-Ben Herrington is a hard working single father, residing in Southpoint with his 8 year old son.
+Ben Herrington is a hard working single father, residing in Southpoint with his 10 year old son.
 He has written, compiled and edited a few books, including The Power Of Words, and several music business guides.
 Ben is also a veteran of the United States Army Corps of Engineers, Chair of the Amherst Human Rights Commission, a School Equity Task Force member, School Committee Representative on the Amherst Media Board of Directors, School Committee Representative on the Elementary School Building Committee, participated in the Fort River School Building Committee feasibility study and was the District Representative on the Crocker Farm feasibility study.

 I grew up in Hartford, CT and the surrounding area, in urban, suburban, and even rural settings.
 From a very young age, my parents encouraged me to be civic minded and to always stand up for my values and principles.
 These are lessons I pass on to my son every chance I get.